Eating Disorders

 Fact: The causes of an eating disorder are complex.
 Eating disorders are caused by both genetic and environmental factors; they are bio-sociocultural diseases.
 A societal factor (like the media-driven thin body ideal) is an example of an environmental trigger that has been linked to increased risk of developing an eating disorder.
 Environmental factors also include physical illnesses, childhood teasing and bullying, and other life stressors.
 Eating disorders may run in families, as there are biological predispositions that make individuals vulnerable to developing an eating disorder.

-Fact: Roughly 1 in 20 people with eating disorders die because of their illness.
+Fact: Roughly 1 in 20 people with eating disorders die because of their illness and not just due to the severe calorie restriction seen in Anorexia.
 Individuals who abuse laxatives or diuretics or force themselves to vomit are at significantly higher risk of sudden death from heart attacks due to electrolyte imbalances.
 Excessive exercise also can increase the risk of death in individuals with eating disorders by increasing the amount of stress on the body.

 Fact: Difficulty with accurate self-awareness is one of the hallmarks of eating disorders, so your loved one may not have the self-awareness required to recognize a problem.
 The individual struggling may also genuinely believe they are fine when they are acutely ill or may deny the presence of an eating disorder because they are afraid of treatment.
 Regardless of the reason, it is important to insist on treatment by a trained mental health professional, and regular medical follow-up with a physician who is well-versed in eating disorders.